Democratic Progressive Party: Separate identity from China

-2008–2016: back to opposition
+2008–2016: return to opposition

 In the national elections held in early months of 2008, the DPP won less than 25% of the seats (38.2% vote share) in the new Legislative Yuan while its presidential candidate, former Kaohsiung mayor Frank Hsieh, lost to KMT candidate Ma Ying-jeou by a wide margin (41.55% vs. 58.45%).
 In May, the DPP elected moderate Tsai Ing-wen as their new leader over fundamentalist Koo Kwang-ming.
 Tsai became the first female leader of the DPP and the first female leader to lead a major party in Taiwan.

 The first months since backed to the opposition were dominated by press coverage of the travails of Chen Shui-bian and his wife Wu Shu-jen.
 On 15 August 2008, Chen resigned from the DPP and apologized: "Today I have to say sorry to all of the DPP members and supporters.
 I let everyone down, caused you humiliation and failed to meet your expectations.
 My acts have caused irreparable damage to the party.
 I love the DPP deeply and am proud of being a DPP member.
 To express my deepest regrets to all DPP members and supporters, I announce my withdrawal from the DPP immediately.
 My wife Wu Shu-jen is also withdrawing from the party."
 DPP Chairperson followed with a public statement on behalf of the party: "In regard to Chen and his wife's decision to withdraw from the party and his desire to shoulder responsibility for his actions as well as to undergo an investigation by the party's anti-corruption committee, we respect his decision and accept it."

 The DPP vowed to reflect on public misgivings towards the party.
 Chairperson Tsai insisted on the need for the party to remember its history, defend the Republic of China's sovereignty and national security, and maintain its confidence.

 The party re-emerged as a voice in Taiwan's political debate when Ma's administration reached the end of its first year in office.
 The DPP marked the anniversary with massive rallies in Taipei and Kaohsiung.
 Tsai's address to the crowd in Taipei on 17 May proclaimed a "citizens' movement to protect Republic of China" seeking to "protect our democracy and protect Republic of China."

-2016–present: in majority government
+2016–2024: in majority government

 On 16 January 2016, Taiwan held a general election for its presidency and for the Legislative Yuan.
 The DPP gained the presidential seat, with the election of Tsai Ing-wen, who received 56.12% of the votes, while her opponent Eric Chu gained 31.2%.
 In addition, the DPP gained a majority of the Legislative Yuan, winning 68 seats in the 113-seat legislature, up from 40 in 2012 election, thus giving them the majority for the first time in its history.

 President Tsai won reelection in the 2020 Taiwanese presidential election on 11 January 2020, and the Democratic Progressive Party retained its legislative majority, winning 61 seats.